ALive-research/Slicer-Liver/paper.md

 need for new algorithms capable of generating precise, rapid, and straightforward resection plans, even in complex cases.

+# Overview of SlicerLiver

+SlicerLiver is separated into the following four sections:

+- Distance Map Computation
+- Resections
+- Resctogram
+- Liver Segments

+Each section is oriented towards one part of the liver resection planning workflow but, if desired, can work independently of the other ones.

+**Distance Map Computation**
+Calculate a distance map used for creating safety margins in the resectogram.

+**Resections**
+Generate an initial resection surface which can be subsequently modified through 16 control points.
+The distance map from the previous section is used to project safety and uncertanty margins in real-time into the resection surface.
+This allows the user to modify the resection proposal intil the safety margins are met.

+**Resectogram**
+Use the resection surface from the previous section to calculate a flat 2D visualization of the resection margin.

+**Liver Segments**
+The user can define different vascular territories and one or more vessel segments in the different vessel systems in these territories.
+These vascular territories with corresponding vessel segments are then used to calculate and visuzalize different liver segments.

 # Implementation
+SlicerLiver is centered around the development of a software platform, based on 3D Slicer [@Kikinis:2013], aimed at addressing challenges in liver surgical practice.

 # Results